What is medical marijuana(Cannabis)?

 In 1971, during a systematic investigation of its effects in healthy cannabis users, it was observed that cannabis reduces intraocular pressure.
 In the following 12 years a number of studies in healthy individuals and glaucoma patients with cannabis and several natural and synthetic cannabinoids were conducted. cannabis decreases intraocular pressure by an average 25-30%, occasionally up to 50%.
 Some non-psychotropic cannabinoids, and to a lesser extent, some non-cannabinoid constituents of the hemp plant also decrease intraocular pressure.

 The use in epilepsy is among its historically oldest indications of cannabis.
 Animal experiments provide evidence of the antiepileptic effects of some cannabinoids.
-The anticonvulsant activity of phenytoin and diazepam have been potentiated by THC.
 According to a few case reports from the 20th century, some epileptic patients continue to utililize cannabis to control an otherwise unmanageable seizure disorder.
 Cannabis use may occasionally precipitate convulsions.

 Experiments examining the anti-asthmatic effect of THC or cannabis date mainly from the 1970s, and are all acute studies.
 The effects of a cannabis cigarette (2% THC) or oral THC (15 mg), respectively, approximately correspond to those obtained with therapeutic doses of common bronchodilator drugs (salbutamol, isoprenaline).
 Since inhalation of cannabis products may irritate the mucous membranes, oral administration or another alternative delivery system would be preferable.
 Very few patients developed bronchoconstriction after inhalation of THC.